SE::Bing::Position - Checking Site Positions in Bing

 - All capabilities of

-- Automatically stops parsing when the website is found
+SE::Bing - Automatically stops scraping when the site is found

-- Ability to compare the desired position by domain, by main domain, and by full link
+- Ability to compare the desired position by domain, top-level domain, and full link

-- Collects positions for several domains at once
+- Collection of positions for multiple domains simultaneously

-- Checking positions of your own websites and competitor websites
+- Checking the positions of your own sites and competitor sites

-- The queries should include the domain of the website being searched and the search query separated by a space, for example:
+Queries should include the domain of the desired site and the search query separated by a space, for example:

-- If you need to check one website for a list of queries, you can specify the domain in the query format:
+If you need to check one site against a list of queries, you can specify the domain in the query format (Query format):

 lenta.ru $query

-- To use several domains in one query, you need to specify a list of domains separated by commas and a keyword separated by a space, for example:
+Or just use a list of keywords.
+To use multiple domains in a query, list the domains separated by commas and the keyword separated by a space, for example:

-The results will be saved in the $bulkcheck array.
-The Stop when found option is also supported, parsing will stop if positions are found for all domains.
+The option Stop when found is also supported; parsing will stop if positions are found for all domains.

 Query substitutions

-You can use built-in macros for automatic substitution of subqueries from files.
-For example, if you want to check websites/website for a keyword database, specify several main queries:
+You can use built-in macros for automatic substitution of sub-queries from files.
+For example, if we want to check sites/a site against a keyword database, we specify a few main queries:

 ria.ru